Rick-Shiffman/Muddle-LIST-functions/README.md

 .......

-;" LCOPY makes a copy of a list, not just the pointer to the LIST, ( !.l ) does not make a copy of the LIST "
+;" LCOPY makes a copy of a list, not just the pointer to the LIST, ( !.L ) does not make a copy of the LIST "

 ;" LCAT concatenate two LISTs together.
 LCAT modifies the first LIST to contain the concatenation of the two LISTs, no